 Disorderly Conduct Lawyer in Jefferson County: Charges and Accusations of Disorderly Conduct in Colorado

-Disorderly Conduct charges made in Jefferson County can range from a Class 1 Petty Offense up to a Class 2 or 3 misdemeanor.
-Multiple sentencing options are available to the court if you are found guilty, including probation or a possible jail sentence of 6 – 12 months.
-Fines can range from $50-$1000.
+Disorderly Conduct charges made in Jefferson County can range from a petty offense up to a class 1 misdemeanor.
+Multiple sentencing options are available to the court if you are found guilty, including probation or a possible jail sentence of up to 12 months.
+Fines can reach $1,000.
 A lighter sentence which could be handed down by the judge could include straight probation, community service, and a possible behavior management class.

 Colorado Disorderly Conduct Statute: C.R.S.
 18-9-106

 “A person commits disorderly conduct if her or she intentionally, knowingly, or recklessly: